Credit Sesame Review: How To Check Your Credit Score Fast and For Free (Updated 2019)

 Their company mission statement sums this up nicely.
 "Our mission is to empower people to take charge of their credit and loans and achieve their financial goals."

-Like many of their competitors, Credit Sesame is free.
+Like many of their competitors, Credit Sesame offers a free credit monitoring tool to help you track your credit.
 In fact, they don't even ask you for a credit card to sign up.
 They make money by offering you financial products specific to your current situation.
 This is actually the case with most apps that provide credit score monitoring.
 Not only are they free, they are also really easy to use.

 In order to be confident in their services, it's important to understand how accurate is Credit Sesame.
 In the past, they have to use a score called the Experian national equivalency score, which was a proxy for the traditional FICO score.
 They've recently updated their service to use a score called the Vantage 3.0.
 This is from another credit bureau, Transunion.
 It's a lot like a FICO score, but focuses more on credit history as opposed to credit utilization.
 Not only that, they update this score once a month, so you can track changes over time.

-With all of the recent issues in the new regarding data breaches, it's easy to wonder how safe is Credit Sesame.
+With all of the recent issues in the new regarding data breaches, it's easy to ask yourself...is Credit Sesame safe?
 The good news is that it is clear that safety is top concern for Credit Sesame.
 They utilize multiple layers of encryption, and work with the top internet security providers.
 Reputation and trust are crucial when dealing with credit scores, which makes the safety of your personal information their top priority.

 Signing up for Credit Sesame